 I want to report a problem¶

-If something is definitely not working as intended then file a bug report in the Slicer issue tracker.
+Support category).
+If you are sure that Slicer is not working as intended then submit a bug report in the Slicer issue tracker.

 Don’t be anonymous: real people trying hard to solve real problems are more likely to get valuable help.
-If you tell about yourself and your project then it may get more attention.
+If you tell about yourself and your project then it may get more attention and the problem may be resolved sooner.

 I would like to request enhancement or new feature¶

-First search on the Slicer forum to see if someone asked for this feature already.
-If you find a very similar request, tell us that you are interested in it too.
+First search on the Slicer forum and in the Slicer issue tracker to see if someone asked for this feature already.
+If you find a very similar request, tell us that you are interested in it too by adding a comment and/or adding a “thumbs-up” to the top post.

-If you cannot find a similar topic on the Slicer forum, write a post in the Feature request category
+If you cannot find a similar feature request, then write a post in the Feature request category to discuss it with Slicer developers and community members.

 If you write about yourself and your project then there is a higher chance that your request will be worked on.
 Describe what assistance you can offer for the implementation (your own time, funding, etc.).